-With names like Fein, Bosch, and Makita to compete with, you don’t expect to find the Kobalt 24V Max Oscillating Multi-Tool at the top of the cordless heap.
-But that’s the surprising result we got in our shootout when we compiled all the data.
-So just how did this Lowe’s brand engineer such an impressive win?
+With names like Fein, Bosch, and Makita to compete with, you don’t necessarily expect to find the Kobalt 24V Max Oscillating Multi-Tool near the top of the cordless heap.
+But that’s the surprising result we got in our head-to-head review when we compiled all the data.
+So just how did this Lowe’s brand manage to engineer one of the top-performing models?

 - Excellent value

 - Solid scores across the board